panacotar/blog/_posts/2025-02-26-dns-lookup-from-scratch.md

 ```
 #### Preventing an infinite loop

 When RFC1035 was created, it didn't warn about any harmful implementations of DNS compression.
 If we blindly follow the pointer without validating its value, we expose ourselves to memory corruption bugs and buffer overruns.
-This might make it possible to perform DoS and even RCE attacks.
+This open the gates to possible DoS and even RCE attacks.

 For example, if the pointer is set to `\xff\xff`, the offset value will be 16383, way out of the bounds of a DNS packet.
+The same is for decoding the domain name, we should make sure the length label's value is no more than 63, so we prevent reading from other parts of memory.

 Or if a pointer will offset to the current position minus one, to the pointer itself, that is, it will result in an infinite loop.

-It should check that the label length byte is under 64 octets.

 Here is the [method](https://github.com/panacotar/rbdig/blob/cae23ae5f10b9f0e4dd023f3e49849cd5275e90f/lib/rbdig/response.rb#L42), updated for handling these edge cases.